 How do we understand how water moves, what it carries, the ways it can be threatened, and our choices for how to protect it?

-Coming in fall 2021, the Science History Institute museum will take visitors on a watery journey of history and science with Downstream, a new exhibition that explores more than 200 years of water analysis and water protection in the United States.
-But you don’t have to wait to learn more about the history of water; you can dive into the deep world of water right now from the comfort of your home.
+On September 14, 2021, the Science History Institute’s museum will take visitors on a watery journey of history and science with Downstream, a new exhibition that explores more than 200 years of water analysis and water protection in the United States.
+But you don’t have to wait to learn more about the history of water; you can dive into the deep world of water right now.

 Are you a researcher, teacher, or student interested in the history of water?
 Explore the images, advertisements, documents, and oral histories in our digital collections.
 Or learn about the important individuals who worked on, in, and around water in our historical biographies.